Thou shalt not take the name of the Lord thy God in vain: Classical antiquity

 Philo pointed out that it is natural that God would swear by himself, even though this is "a thing impossible for anyone else".

 In practice

 To avoid coming under guilt by accidentally misusing God's name, Jewish scholars do not write or pronounce the proper name in most circumstances, but use substitutes such as "Adonai" ("the Lord") or "HaShem" ("the Name").
-In English translations of the Bible, the name Adonai is often translated "Lord", while the proper name Yahweh represented by the tetragrammaton is often indicated by the use of capital and small capital letters, Lᴏʀᴅ.
+In English translations of the Bible, the name Adonai is often translated "Lord", while the proper name YHWH represented by the tetragrammaton is often indicated by the use of capital and small capital letters, Lᴏʀᴅ.

 Rabbi Joseph Telushkin wrote that the commandment is much more than a prohibition against casual interjections using God's name.
 He pointed out that the more literal translation of Lo tissa is "you shall not carry" rather than "you shall not take", and that understanding this helps one understand why the commandment ranks with such as "You shall not murder" and "You shall not commit adultery".